Dacili/MobileApp-BMI-IdealWeightCalculator/README.md

 * Demo video available

 #### What does it do?
-* Depends on height, weight and gender of the person, the application calculate and returns the values for BMI and ideal weight.
+* Depends on height, weight, and gender of the person, the application calculates and returns the values for BMI and ideal weight.

 ![alt text](https://github.com/Dacili/MobileApp-BMI-IdealWeightCalculator/blob/master/bmiGIF.gif)